grislyeye/grislyeye.com/content/blog/hidlings/hidlings.md

 **Tropes:** fey, gnomes, goblins, halflings, wood elves

-If you're one of the few who have heard the tales of the hidlings (and believe them) they are a rare folk who are notable for hiding from the rest of common civilisation.
+If you're one of the few who have heard the tales of the hidlings (and believe them) they are a rare folk who are notable for hiding from the rest of common civilization.
 Sometimes they are close, living alongside other folk in secret, and sometimes apart, hiding in the remote or forgotten places that dot the lands.

 The stories speak of a rule which defines their existence: no hidling may reveal where they sleep to non-hidling.
-A simple law but it's not always clear what this means precisely.
+A simple law yet it's not always clear what it means precisely.

 Some hidlings prefer to remain completely hidden, living cautiously so as never to be seen or heard.
 Others travel far and wide, never tarrying long enough in the same place to become known.
 A few live otherwise settled lives, only returning to hidden quarters at night.

 Hidlings form into tight-knit bands such as clans, families or small settlements.
-A few survive through forage, theft or banditry but most simply get on with their lives, working trades and raising their families.
+A few survive through forage, theft or banditry, but most simply get on with their lives, working trades and raising their families.

 What all hidlings fear most is having their homes discovered.
 This usually means displacement as a new retreat must be found.
-For nomadic hidlings this isn't usually too much of a problem but for their settled kindred this can be catastrophic.
+For nomadic hidlings this isn't usually too much of a problem, but for their settled kindred this can be catastrophic.
 All too often discovery of a hidling sanctum can lead to extreme measures to silence witnesses.

-All hidlings are known to each by their secret cant, a mixture of subtle gestures and signs.
+All hidlings are known to each by secret gestures and signs.

 ## Summary